consequently/consequently-hugo/content/news/2015/another-blast-from-the-past.md

 It's worth noting that in an age where many other free online services shut up shop and disappeared, the platform &ldquo;pitas&rdquo; is still faithfully serving up those pages.
 It launched in 1999, along with [Diaryland](http://diaryland.com), which is still going strong after all of these years.
 (Read [the story of Andrew Smales, the founder, here](https://medium.com/@maryps/a-conversation-with-andrew-smales-founder-of-diaryland-15e3d1ffc7dc) for the backstory.)

-It might also be worth noting that back in the late 1990s and early 2000s, I was also into the simple black and white with red highlights colour scheme.
+It might also be worth noting that back in the late 1990s and early 2000s, I also favoured a simple &ldquo;black and white with red highlights&rdquo; colour scheme.